-I do apologise for the inconvenience putting NAG on hold while I was ASV President.
-The good news is the wait is now under 12months and winding down.
-There are many other sections in the ASV, and activities to attend.
-The ASV calendar shows some 20ish meeting each month.
+Remember there are many other sections meetings you can attend while you wait.
+The ASV calendar shows about 20 meetings each month.
 Then there are non-section events like Star Parties, member viewing nights, LMDSS field trips, the ASV library, Loan telescopes, etc...
-Please make use of the many other activites of the ASV while you wait for your NAG Intake to come around.
+Please make use of the many other activities of the ASV while you wait for your NAG Intake to come around.

 The New Astronomers' Group was initially created as an outreach program of the ASV for new members.
 I have found not only new members are joining, but also retiring members with spare time and existing members deciding they want to step up to do more.
-NAG is the opposote of an "on-line" Astronomy course as volunteer helpers cannot compete against the resources of an education facility like a Universitity.
+NAG is the opposite of an "on-line" Astronomy course as volunteer helpers cannot compete against the resources of an education facility like a University.
 Instead the monthly NAG meetings are an opportunity to meet and connect with other members (much like yourself) starting out in Astronomy.
 Hands on & practical are keywords.
 Prior knowledge of Astronomy is not required.
 An interest to learn more is essential.
 Content is aimed at adults of all ages.
-Those under 16 years will find the Junior section of the ASV more suited to thier needs.
-With 900+ members almost 20 sections the ASV can be a daunting place to find your way.
+Those under 16 years will find the Junior section of the ASV more suited to their needs.
+With 1000+ members and almost 20 sections, the ASV can be a daunting place to find your way.
 I hope the New Astronomers' Group makes those first steps a little easier.

 Meetings are held at the ASV Lodge (Eastern suburbs of Melbourne) one night per month from 7:30 to 10:30 pm.
 Exact location and dates will be given out once your ASV membership has been confirmed.
 Please don't just turn up to a NAG meeting uninvited.

-NAG is a 12 month course includes a folder to hold your course notes (10-20 pages each month).
-This can be customised by adding your own notes, news & magazine clippings, observation notess and anything else you can think of.
+NAG is a 12-month course which includes a folder to hold your course notes (10-20 pages each month).
+This can be customised by adding your own notes, news & magazine clippings, observation notes and anything else you can think of.
 Your NAG folder could be bursting by the end of your 12 months.
-All the materials needs to be purchased and prepared for the members at each quartelry Intake.
+All the materials need to be purchased and prepared for the members at each quarterly Intake.
 We use ASV facilities and have guest speakers from the ASV itself.
 Hence joining NAG needs to be a little more structured compared with other sections of the ASV.
-All this costs money to do so there is a $30 course fee to join, payable on your first night - the NAG Intake.
+All this costs money to do, so there is a $30 course fee to join, payable on your first night - the NAG Intake.

 The New Astronomers' Group is an introductory course to: 1) Amateur Astronomy 2) Science of Astronomy 3) History of Astronomy.